Your first card can be a “Branded card” or a non-branded credit card.

 There are three basic redemption schemes used by non-branded credit cards.

-The first scheme, I mentioned above, is for the credit card company to partner with various brands and then allow their members to transfer their rewards to the branded rewards programs.
-An example would be the American Express Platinum or Chase Saphire card allowing a transfer of points to one of it’s partners such as an airline or hotel program.
+The first scheme is for the credit card company to partner with various brands and then allow their members to transfer their rewards to the branded rewards programs.
+An example would be the American Express Platinum card allowing a transfer of points to one of it’s partners such as Jet Blue or Air France.
+Once you have transferred the points you go into the travel vendors travel rewards site such as Jet Blues web site where you will be given the option of paying for a booked flight with rewards.
+Since your American Express points have been transferred into the airlines reward points bank you can now book your travel as you normally would and pay with the points you transferred.

-The final scheme is where you actually buy the ticket with your non-branded card and then take the purchase off your card statement.
+The final scheme is where you actually buy the ticket with your non-branded card and then take the purchase off your card statement I think of this as a “statement credit” system of redemption .
 This scheme allows the most flexibility because you are actually buying the ticket with cash.
-Barclay offers this scheme with its Barclay Arrival Plus card.
-I will talk more about the Barclay Arrival Plus card in the third part of this credit card series.

 So in closing you have branded and non-branded cards.